ysdn2018/the-next-website/src/content/graduates/acadia-stewart.md

   important because it leads to effective, efficient and customized solutions for the user.
 This can make a huge difference in the overall design experience.
-music: ''
+music: 'Pop, country, hip-hop '
 tools: |
-  Indesign
-  Illustrator
-  Photoshop
+  Indesign, Illustrator, Photoshop
-watch: |-
-  The Office
-  Imposters
+watch: 'The Office, Imposters, Riverdale, Sherlock'
 instagram: '@acadiastewart '
 linkedin: 'https://www.linkedin.com/in/acadia-stewart-2b6541117/ '
 email: 'acadiastewart@gmail.com '